Skip to Content

 You will need to collect two stool samples for testing over different days.
 The test kit includes brushes and test cards.
 Be sure to follow the instructions provided in the test kit.
 The FIT/iFOBT test doesn't require a special diet in the days before you take the test.

+For this test, you will save all the stool from one bowel movement.
+You use a special box for the stool and mail it to a lab.
 You will receive a kit from your doctor with supplies and instructions for doing this test at home.
 Always follow the instructions in your kit.

 You may find it unpleasant to collect a